NirVolo9/046211---Lyric-Emotion-Classifier-with-BERT/README.md

 ### Model Flowchart
 <img width="970" height="434" alt="flowchart" src="https://github.com/user-attachments/assets/8aa381ac-4640-4961-b479-8366258bd5f6" />

+## EXTRA - Evaluation of Labeling and Training Strategies
+Initially, we explored alternative datasets that might be more naturally suited to classification-based emotion prediction.
+Our goal was to find a dataset that could support a supervised mood classification task, and sufficient sample sizes for effective fine-tuning of a language model.
+However, none of the available datasets, apart from the one used in our project, satisfied both criteria- limiting our ability to pursue classification in a meaningful way.

+Secondly, we aimed to classify **lyrics** into discrete mood categories.
+Given that the dataset provided valence as a continuous score, we experimented with quantizing it into **four** distinct **classes**:
+**Sad** (valence ≤ 0.25), **Calm** (0.25 < valence ≤ 0.5), **Content** (0.5 < valence ≤ 0.75), and **Happy** (valence > 0.75).
+This process transformed the continuous valence values into integer class IDs ranging from 0 to 3, enabling us to approach the problem as a multi-class classification task.
+In addition, we experimented with a **six class** division derived from the same valence scale, aiming to capture more nuanced emotional variations and evaluate whether finer granularity would lead to improved classification performance.
+Unfortunately, both approaches yielded disappointing results:
+* The 4-class model barely reached ~40% accuracy.
+* The 6-class model performed even worse, at around ~20% accuracy.

+We suspect the poor results were due to a large number of samples lying close to class boundaries, making them inherently ambiguous and causing the model to misclassify them frequently.
+This revealed a fundamental mismatch between the continuous nature of emotional valence and the rigid boundaries of discrete classification.
+After several failed attempts and a few confused histograms, we metaphorically threw classification into the trash 🗑️.
+Therefore, we decided to proceed with a regression-based approach which is naturally better suited for continuous labels like valence scores.

+Moreover, we evaluated the impact of applying LoRA to different numbers of final layers in the BERT model, treating the number of affected layers as a hyperparameter.
+The goal was to determine how the depth of adaptation influences performance, with a focus on the last layers where task-specific information is typically concentrated.
+We experimented with adapting anywhere from 2 to 4 layers, gradually adjusting the range to observe performance changes.
+Ultimately, we settled on adapting 3 layers (layers 9–11), which consistently produced the most balanced results in terms of accuracy and stability.

+However, our experiments showed that varying the number of LoRA-adapted layers had only a marginal effect on overall performance, suggesting that this approach alone was not sufficient to significantly improve regression accuracy.

 ## Dataset
 ### 150K Lyrics Labeled with Spotify Valence  → Dataset `labeled_lyrics_cleaned.csv`
 * Source: [Kaggle - Valence-labeled Lyrics](https://www.kaggle.com/datasets/edenbd/150k-lyrics-labeled-with-spotify-valence/)